mikeperry-tor/acwiki/Roadmaps.md

 * <span dir="">sponsor 30</span>
   * <span dir="">starting with conjure</span>
 * <span dir="">Coordinate with other external research projects, to share plans and to try to get them in on helping us with our tasks:</span>
-* <span dir="">\[Roger would be happy to launch any of these conversations, but if we have no capacity to follow up on them, it seems sort of silly to launch them.
+* <span dir="">Roger would be happy to launch any of these conversations, but if we have no capacity to follow up on them, it seems sort of silly to launch them.
 But also we need to get other groups helping us, since we can't do everything ourselves.
-How to get out of being stuck?\]</span>
+How to get out of being stuck?</span>
-  * <span dir="">Nick Feamster wants to do data analysis on our censorship assessment data set</span>
+  * <span dir="">data analysis on our censorship assessment data set</span>
-  * <span dir="">Roya and Paul Pearce could run spooky-scan on the default bridge addresses</span>
+  * <span dir="">run spooky-scan on the default bridge addresses</span>
-  * <span dir="">Eric Wustrow wants to run obfs4+conjure for us. <---  end of this quarter or next quarter</span>
+  * <span dir="">run obfs4+conjure for us. <---  end of this quarter or next quarter</span>
-  * <span dir="">Jed Crandall's student wants to tell us about his circumvention ideas re VPNs</span>
+  * <span dir="">student wants to tell us about his circumvention ideas re VPNs</span>
-  * <span dir="">Dave Levin (Geneva) wants to brainstorm how Geneva could be useful to us</span>
+  * <span dir="">Geneva wants to brainstorm how Geneva could be useful to us</span>
-  * <span dir="">Ian Goldberg has a student working on a better Salmon design <----- next year</span>
+  * <span dir="">Student working on a better Salmon design <----- next year</span>
 * <span dir="">S28-extension tasks (should move some of these to MUST HAVE above):</span>
   * <span dir="">Coordinate with TPA/metrics to get a place to store the measurement dataset.</span>
   * <span dir="">Have a plan for how we're going to keep the docker installs up to date.</span>